smaclell/smaclell.github.io/_drafts/what-is-it-going-to-be-library-service-component.markdown

 which would make a standalone library less suitable.

 Replacing a service can be a natural extension point due to the existing API boundary.
-Running a new service will undoubtably need additional hardware and effort from operations.
-There may be more trouble getting started if your teams does not typically write many services and have not optimized for a service oriented architecture or microservices.
-Since using microservices is the new hotness you can find out the [good and bad][micro] thanks to all that has been written about it in the past few months.
-For us one of the more compelling reasons is that you can change some fundamental choices made in other areas of the system like platform or development language.
+Running a new service will undoubtedly need additional hardware and support from operations.
+There may be more trouble getting started if your teams does not typically write many services and have not optimized for a service oriented or microservice architecture.
+Since using [microservices][fowler] is the new hotness you can find out the [good and bad][micro] thanks to all that has been written about it in the past few months.

 Depending on the current services their implementations may be easily extended to add the new functionality.
-Doing so would effectively hide the changes behind the existing service APIs.
-There is a risk that this would over complicate the service due to the new responsibilties it would have.
-When evaluating this option for Machinator new configuration would have been needed to choose between the existing functionality and the new capabilities.
+Doing so would effectively hide the changes behind the existing service APIs limiting their impact on the rest of the system.
+There is a risk that this would over complicate the service being updated and dilute its responsibilities.
+When evaluating this option for Machinator we determined that new configuration would have been needed to choose between the existing functionality and the new capabilities.
+This approach could make it easier to use a mixture of the old and new functionality at the same time, i.e. creating some virtual machines with each virtualization platform within the same deployment.

 Conclusion
 =======================================